 Infection with multiple helminth species is not only widespread in human populations, but often leads to greater health consequences than single-species infections25–29.
 For example, in a study of children in the Philippines, 78% of children were co-infected with at least two helminth types, and the odds of having anemia despite a low parasite load were nearly 5-fold higher amongst children co-infected with hookworms and Trichuris trichura26,29.
-These costs of co-infection typically manifest as anemia and wasting25–29, suggesting that the compound effects of multiple infections many be due to depletion of host resources.
+These costs of co-infection typically manifest as anemia and wasting25–29, suggesting that the compound effects of multiple infections may be due to depletion of host resources.
 The cause of the exacerbated consequences of helminth co-infection for individual energy balance are largely undescribed, but a survey of human infections showed that parasites interact most frequently via shared resources30.
 Similarly lacking are data on the effects of helminth co-infection on worm loads and transmission potential.
-Additionally, my dissertation research demonstrated that helminth species may respond in opposing manors to protein limitation14.
+Additionally, my dissertation research demonstrated that helminth species may respond in opposing manners to protein limitation14.
 Given the substantial effects of helminth co-infection on human morbidity, the tight, yet complex, links between nutrition and helminth co-infection warrant further investigation.

 I propose that a quantitative, mechanistic understanding of the interplay between an individual’s energetics, immune responses, and parasite infection could be used to predict the consequences of malnutrition and to maximize success of nutritional supplementation and deworming programs.
 Individual pieces of the complex negative spiral dynamics have been studied (i.e. the effects of protein malnutrition on immune function), but a theoretical framework is needed to integrate them.
-First applied to parasite infection in the 1980s, the classic energy budget approach is based on subtracting energy lost in feces, urine, and respiration from those ingested to estimate energy available for production (e.g. growth, reproduction) (Fig 1A).
+First applied to parasite infection in the 1980s, the classic energy budget approach is based on subtracting energy lost in feces, urine, and respiration from those ingested to estimate energy available for production (e.g. growth, reproduction; Fig 1A).
 By comparing budgets of infected and non-infected hosts, the net effects on energy available for production can be determined.
 However, the classic energy budget framework does not incorporate immunity, parasite load, or feedback among compartments in the model.
 Accordingly, it fails to capture the complex effects of nutrition on immune function and of immune responses on parasite infection.
 My training as an integrative ecologist has given me the tools to unite and build upon previous multidisciplinary advances by taking a new dynamic energy budget (DEB) approach (Fig 1B).

 Specific Approach